 Heart Helper 6: Serve Up Seafood

 Omega-3 fatty acids reduce inflammation—which can damage blood vessels and lead to heart disease—throughout your body.
 Eating a couple of servings of fish high in omega-3s each week can reduce your risk of death from a heart attack by about a third.
-To minimize your exposure to mercury, limit your consumption of seafood to 12 ounces a week and choose fish that are low in toxins, such as anchovies, sardines, salmon, shrimp and canned light tuna.
+To minimize your exposure to mercury, limit your consumption of seafood to 12 ounces a week and choose fish that are low in toxins, such as anchovies, sardines, salmon and shrimp.
+The Monterey Bay Aquarium Seafood Watch is a trustworthy resource for more information on seafood safety.

 Heart Helper 7: Get Your Heart Pumping with Cardio